ParasAagarwal/isituber/readme.md

 ## Description

 Isituber is a comprehensive ride-sharing application designed to connect users with captains (drivers) for seamless and efficient transportation.
 The project leverages modern web technologies and integrates with Google APIs to provide features such as real-time ride tracking, fare estimation, and location suggestions.
 The application is built with a robust backend and a dynamic frontend, ensuring a smooth user experience.
+Additionally, Redis is used for caching frequently accessed dat and session management to enhance performance and scalability.

 ## Demo Video